corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 It's true that we then went on to allocate a bunch of strings when we accessed the bits we were interested in, and passed them to `Console.WriteLine()`, but that's just the cost of interoperating with a world where we don't yet have `ReadOnlySpan<char>`-like strings!

 > There are optimizations that could still be done, at the expense of ease-of-use.
 In particular, we're expecting to see a vFuture version of `System.Text.Json` where it is better able to expose the underlying data without unecessary string allocation, and we intend to invest in that area.
+Note also that the string allocations are why we required you to explicitly cast to string rather than allow an implicit conversion, as for the `LocalDate`.

 But, by and large, we didn't allocate anything - we continued to work over the underlying UTF8 bytes.
 This, as we will see, is very powerful.